top of page

 DEVISE: To devise property is to dispose of property by will.
 The term is also used as a noun to describe such property.
 Historically, “Devise” was limited to refer to only real property but is now generally used to refer to any property that is disposed of by will.
 Similar terms are “Bequest” and “Legacy,” but these terms do not include real property.

-DURABLE POWER OF ATTORNEY FOR HEALTHCARE: A document in which a person grants another the power to make medical decisions on their behalf in the event they require medical care and either cannot express or have not expressed their own preferences regarding medical care.
+DURABLE POWER OF ATTORNEY FOR HEALTHCARE: A legal document in which a person grants another the power to make medical decisions on their behalf in the event they require medical care and either cannot express or have not expressed their own preferences regarding medical care.
+Also known as a Healthcare Proxy.
 There are two types of durable powers of attorney: 1) “Immediate,” which is effective upon its execution, and 2) “Springing,” which springs into effect in the event of the principal’s incapacity.
 See Power of Attorney, Living Will, Incapacity.

 ESTATE: The entirety of property owned by a person.
 Estate also includes interests in property.
 Probate Estate refers to a decedent’s property that is subject to the probate court’s jurisdiction.
 See Probate, Probate Estate.